AI Automation/Technology

 This entire approach is fundamentally flawed because it creates a product with no unique value.
 If your entire "tech stack" is a public API connected via a visual workflow builder, anyone can replicate it in an afternoon.
 You are not building a business; you are building a demo that is expensive to run at any meaningful scale.

-We begin by analyzing the actual business process you want to automate.
-For a document processing task, we take 100 sample invoices and map every field your team extracts manually.
-We write a Python script using the `pytesseract` library for initial OCR, then feed the raw text to the Claude API with a structured XML prompt to get back clean JSON data.
+Syntora would begin an engagement by auditing your existing business process and identifying the precise data points to automate.
+For a document processing task, we would analyze a representative set of sample documents to map every field your team manually extracts.
+We would then develop a Python pipeline that uses a library like pytesseract for initial OCR, followed by feeding the raw text to the Claude API with a structured XML prompt to extract clean JSON data.

-The core of the system is a custom FastAPI application.
-A secure endpoint receives the raw document, and an async function manages the OCR and the API call to Claude using `httpx` for non-blocking requests.
-We use Pydantic to strictly validate the data from Claude's response.
-This guarantees the final output always matches the required schema for your downstream systems and handles any unexpected API outputs gracefully.
+The core of the proposed system would be a custom FastAPI application.
+A secure endpoint would receive the raw document, and an async function would manage the OCR and the API call to Claude using httpx for non-blocking requests.
+We would use Pydantic to strictly validate the data from Claude's response.
+This approach ensures the final output always matches the required schema for your downstream systems and handles any unexpected API outputs gracefully.

-We containerize the FastAPI app and deploy it on AWS Lambda, where it is triggered by file uploads to an S3 bucket.
-This serverless architecture means you pay only for the compute time used, which is typically under $30 a month for 2,000 documents.
-Processed data is written to a Supabase Postgres database.
-The end-to-end processing time for a single document is under 8 seconds.
+We would containerize the FastAPI application and deploy it on a serverless platform, typically AWS Lambda, where it could be triggered by file uploads to an S3 bucket.
+This architecture optimizes for cost efficiency and scalability, allowing for processing capacity to adapt to varying workloads.
+Processed data would be written to a Supabase Postgres database, providing a reliable and accessible data store.

-For observability, we use `structlog` to generate structured JSON logs that are sent to AWS CloudWatch.
-We configure CloudWatch Alarms to send a Slack alert if the 99th percentile processing latency exceeds 15 seconds or if the API error rate is over 2% in any 5-minute window.
-This provides real-time visibility into system health.
+For observability, we would integrate structlog to generate structured JSON logs that are sent to AWS CloudWatch.
+We would configure CloudWatch Alarms to send alerts for critical events, such as sustained processing latency or an elevated API error rate.
+This setup provides continuous monitoring and visibility into system health and performance.

 An efficient build cycle gets the system live in 15 business days.
 Your team sees the impact immediately, not after a long implementation project.